ONSdigital/dis-wagtail/README.md

 You can specify the runtime configuration either in your IDE (for PyCharm see [here](https://www.jetbrains.com/help/pycharm/run-debug-configuration.html#createExplicitly)), or copy the `.env-dev-example` and rename it to `.env` which will allow Django to pick up the config.

 > [!NOTE]
-> Note that Poetry does not automatically pick up the `.env` file.
-In order to do that you'll need to install the [poetry-plugin-dotenv](https://github.com/pivoshenko/poetry-plugin-dotenv).
-However if you installed Poetry with brew rather than pip that currently isn't going to work (see the [issue](https://github.com/pivoshenko/poetry-plugin-dotenv/issues/327)) then you'll need to install an older and seemingly no longer maintained [poetry-dotenv-plugin](https://github.com/mpeteuil/poetry-dotenv-plugin).
+> When running the application in a virtual environment via Poetry the `.env` file will not be picked up automatically.
+For this to work you'll need to install the [poetry-plugin-dotenv](https://github.com/pivoshenko/poetry-plugin-dotenv).
+However if you installed Poetry with `brew` rather than `pip` that currently isn't going to work (see the [issue](https://github.com/pivoshenko/poetry-plugin-dotenv/issues/327)) and you'll need to install an older and seemingly no longer maintained [poetry-dotenv-plugin](https://github.com/mpeteuil/poetry-dotenv-plugin).

 ## Development